vgmstream/vgmstream/doc/TXTH.md

 Values may need to be reset (to 0 or other sensible value) when done.
 Subsong example:
 ```
 subsong_count = 5
-subsong_offset = 0x20   # there are 5 subsong headers, 0x20 each
+subsong_spacing = 0x20  # there are 5 subsong headers, 0x20 each
 channel_count = @0x10   # reads channels at 0x10+0x20*subsong
 # 1st subsong: 0x10+0x20*0: 0x10
 # 2nd subsong: 0x10+0x20*1: 0x30